Jordan Destination Guide

 • Daypack for excursions

-• Neck gaiter or shemagh (for dust protection in desert)
+• Neck gaiter or shemagh (for dust protection in the desert)

 • Travel pillow (for long drives)